-So wind will lift the shingle up and tear it, it’ll sit back down and kind of sit there but from the ground, you can’t see it.
+So the wind will lift the shingle up and tear it, it’ll sit back down and kind of sit there but from the ground, you can’t see it.
 All of these damages that I’ve mentioned here are generally covered by an insurance claim.

 PRO TIP: You really should consider probably on an annual or minimum, once every other year, having it inspected.
 But with the statute of limitations being so short today with six months, it might be a good idea to inspect, let’s say, every fall.

 So I would say my advice as Bill, The Adjuster, have a public adjuster look at it for you.
-You can call a roofing company out there, they may be able to spot it, they may be able to maintain it.
+You can call a roofing company out there, they may be able to spot it, and they may be able to maintain it.
 But a public adjuster is going to go out there with a positive view, taking a look at it and see if at least the damages that were identified are covered under your policy and then give you the options to potentially file a claim to be compensated for those damages.

-Again, I’m Bill, The Adjuster, if you have any specific questions or specific tips you’d like me to do, you can email at firstname.lastname@example.org.
+Again, I’m Bill, The Adjuster, if you have any specific questions or specific tips you’d like me to do, you can email me at firstname.lastname@example.org.
 Please feel free to share the post, or also you can get a hold of the person who gave you the video to watch in the first place.